Milton H. Erickson: Hand levitation

+The nature of the induction is for the hypnotherapist to repeatedly suggest a lightness in the hand, which results in a dissociative response and the hand elevating unconsciously.
 Erickson was the first to describe the hand levitation method of induction, described as being broadly applicable.

-Weitzenhoffer describes the technique as broadly applicable and quotes a colleague as describing Erickson's demonstration as "the best of all induction procedures.
-It permits the participation in the induction process by the patient and lends itself to non-directive and analytic techniques" It is however, the most difficult of methods and calls for greater endurance on the part of the hypnotist".
-A transcript of Erickson demonstrating this technique script is included.
-The nature of the induction is for the hypnotherapist to repeatedly suggest a lightness in the hand, which results in a dissociative response and the hand elevating unconsciously.
+Weitzenhoffer describes the technique as broadly applicable, quoting Lewis Wolberg's opinion that the hand levitation method of induction is "the best of all induction procedures.
+It permits the participation in the induction process by the patient and lends itself to non-directive and analytic techniques ...
+It is however, the most difficult of methods and calls for greater endurance on the part of the hypnotist".

 Resistance

 In the book Uncommon Therapy, Jay Haley identified several strategies that appeared repeatedly in Erickson's therapeutic approach.
 For Erickson, the classic therapeutic request to "Tell me everything about ...," was both aggressive and disrespectful.
 Instead he would ask the resistant patient to withhold information and only to tell what they were ready to reveal:[Erickson] "I usually say, "There are a number of things that you don't want me to know about, that you don't want to tell me.
 There are a lot of things about yourself that you don't want to discuss, therefore let's discuss those that you are willing to discuss."
 She has blanket permission to withhold anything and everything.
 But she did come to discuss things.
 And therefore, she starts discussing this, discussing that.
 And it's always "Well, this is all right to talk about."
 And before she's finished, she has mentioned everything.
 And each new item – "Well, this really isn't so important that I have to withhold it.
 I can use the withholding permission for more important matters."
 Simply a hypnotic technique.
 To make them respond to the idea of withholding, and to respond to the idea of communicating."Some people might react to a direction by thinking "Why should I?" or "You can't make me."
 This is called a "polarity response" because it motivates the subject to consider the polar opposite of the suggestion.
 The conscious mind recognizes negation in speech ("Don't do X") but according to Erickson, the unconscious mind pays more attention to the "X" than the injunction "Don't do."
 Thus, Erickson used this as the basis for suggestions that deliberately played on negation and tonally marked the important wording, to provide that whatever the client did, it would be beneficial: "You don't have to go into a trance, so you can easily wonder about what you notice no faster than you feel ready to become aware that your hand is slowly rising."